Garbaz/seminar-dependent-types/vortrag/presentation.md

 }
 </style>

-# An Implementation of Type checking for a <br> Dependently Typed Lambda Calculus
+# An Implementation of Type Checking for a <br> Dependently Typed Lambda Calculus

 <style>
 .outer {